RobertasTupikas/Pursue/README.md

 ## Parameters Tutorial

 ### **Quick start**
-For a high-quality first run, and most thereafter:
+For a high quality run, and most thereafter:
 ```r
 Epochs        = 10000
 Bootstraps    = 200